SEMSOFT/TSP-project/README.md

 We implemented the Lin-Kernighan Heuristic algorithm with its improvements for solving TSP in C++ as the project of the Combinatorial optimization course at SUT.

-We also tried to solve HCP with our algorithm for TSP using reduction, but the results were not good enough.
+We also tried to solve HCP with our algorithm for TSP using reduction.

 ## Overview